aditeyaS/grow-your-x/README.md

   - In the Name enter - SECRET
   - In the Secret enter - <the_secret_you_used_above>
 - Go to the **cron-job.yml** file inside .github/workflows
 - Under schedule update [cron](http://www.cronmaker.com/) according to your needs.
+(GitHub cron jobs run at UTC time)
 - Push your code.

 (FYI: You can also set this job through iPhone shortcut automation and many other ways)